yohhaan/topics_analysis/petsymposium-artifact2024.1/template.md

 and craft for each of the top most visited websites from CrUX all the corresponding subdomains that we classify with the Topics API.

-For a quick evaluation, we provide the list `taxonomy.words` of top word for each topic, otherwise, experiment 1 must be run in longer evaluation mode to classify WordNet.
+The script automatically detects if WordNet was classified during experiment 1 (longer evaluation).
+If so, we can extract the list of top word for each topic, if not (quicker evaluation), we use the provided file `petsymposium-artifact2024.1/taxonomy.words`.

-Results: a figure similar to Figure 6 from our paper is saved at the following
+Results: see folder `output/crafted_subdomains` for the results of the classification of these crafted subdomain: `targeted_untargeted_stats.txt` and `targeted_untargeted_success.pdf`.
+You should get a figure similar to Figure 6 from our paper, note that to replicate it you need to run the longer evaluation.
-path: `figs/subdomains/words_targeted_untargeted_success.pdf`.

 ## Limitations